mdn/browser-compat-data/docs/data-guidelines/index.md

 - The browser's support is inconsistent with at least one other browser.
 - The browser's support misleads or evades feature detection.

+Setting `partial_implementation` stands alone.
+Unlike `"version_added": false`, `partial_implementation` does not dictate support data to descendant features.
+Likewise, a subfeature's `"version_added": false` does not imply `"version_added": false` or `"partial_implementation": true` for an ancestor feature.

 Here are some example situations:

 - `"partial_implementation": false`: All implementing browsers ignore part of a feature's specified behavior in the same way.